BIOP/qupath-extension-cellpose/README.md

 [All options in Cellpose](https://github.com/MouseLand/cellpose/blob/45f1a3c640efb8ca7d252712620af6f58d024c55/cellpose/__main__.py#L36) have not been transferred.
 In case that this might be of use to you, please [open an issue](https://github.com/BIOP/qupath-extension-cellpose/issues).

+### Training Validation
+You can find a `Quality Control Cellpose` notebook in the `QC` folder of this repository.
+This notebook is an adaptation of the Quality Control part of a [ZeroCostDL4Mic Notebook that was made for cellpose](https://colab.research.google.com/github/HenriquesLab/ZeroCostDL4Mic/blob/master/Colab_notebooks/Beta%20notebooks/Cellpose_2D_ZeroCostDL4Mic.ipynb)

+Basically, when you train using this extension, it will first train your model as expected.
+At the end, it will save the predictions of cellpose from all your "Validation" class rectangles into the `cellpose-training/test` folder.
+You can then feed that folder to the Jupyter Notebook to get some statistics on your training results.

 ## Prediction

 Running Cellpose is done via a script and is very similar to the excellent [QuPath StarDist Extension](https://github.com/qupath/qupath-extension-stardist)